krishmalik007/CyberShield-AI/README.md

 # Install requirements
 pip install -r requirements.txt

+# Set up environment variables
+# Create a .env file with your MongoDB connection string and JWT_SECRET
+# MONGODB_URI=mongodb+srv://...
+# JWT_SECRET=your_secret_key

 # Launch the backend
 uvicorn app.main:app --reload
 ```
 *The API will be available at `http://localhost:8000`.*
+*Note: The backend is also configured for seamless production deployment on platforms like Railway.*

 ### 2. Start the React SOC Dashboard
 Make sure Node.js (v16+) is installed.